-- Du Jun was convicted of insider dealing in the shares of China Resources Holdings and sentenced to 6 years' imprisonment + fined HK\$1.7m - In civil s.
-213 proceedings, court granted a restoration order against Du Jun, ordering him to pay HK\$23.9 mln to 237 affected investors
+- Du Jun was convicted of insider dealing in the shares of China Resources Holdings and sentenced to 6 years' imprisonment + fined HK\$1.7 million - In civil s.
+213 proceedings, court granted a restoration order against Du Jun, ordering him to pay approximately HK\$24 million to 237 affected investors

-Case demonstrated that SFC can pursue criminal insider dealing proceedings + s.
+Case illustrates that SFC can pursue criminal insider dealing proceedings + s.
 213 civil proceedings for investor compensation